Maersk Air: Danish deregulation

-After the Oneworld negotiations failed, Maersk Air turned to SAS in an attempt to initiate a cooperation.
-Negotiations commenced in early 1997, and the deal was announced on 8 October 1998, and took effect 28 March 1999.
-Maersk would adopt EuroBonus and codeshare all domestic flights, flights out of Copenhagen and select Billund services.
+After the Oneworld negotiations failed, Maersk Air turned to SAS in an attempt to start a cooperation.
+Negotiations commenced in early 1997, and the deal was announced on 8 October 1998, and took effect 28 March of the following year.
+Maersk would adopt EuroBonus and codeshare all domestic flights, flights out of Copenhagen and selected Billund services.
 In addition to the publicly stated clauses, the agreement also contained a series of illegal collusions.
-Maersk and SAS split up the market between them, so they no longer would fly on competing routes.
-This involved that Maersk Air would withdraw from its Copenhagen services to Stockholm and Geneva.
-Maersk Air also agreed to—gradually so to not awake suspicion—withdraw from its various codeshare agreements with other airlines than SAS.
+Maersk and SAS split up the market between them, so they no longer would fly in competition.
+This meant that Maersk Air would stop flights from Copenhagen to Stockholm and Geneva.
+Maersk Air also agreed to — gradually so to not awake suspicion — withdraw from its various codeshare agreements with other airlines than SAS.
+The case was followed up by the EU Commission and the Danish authorities, which carried out a dawn raid on 15 June 2000.
+Maersk Air was sentenced to a fine of €17.5 million, while SAS was fined €43.75 million.
+As a consequence, Dietz resigned as CEO and Hansen, who had been appointed chairman, also withdrew.
+Flemming Ipsen was hired as a new CEO, while Troels Dilling was hired as chairman.